 Does my state’s law require that a woman give informed consent and/or receive counseling prior to allowing an abortion to be performed?

-Yes, counseling is required; however, this provision would most likely become unnecessary when the trigger law takes effect.
+Yes, counseling is required; however, this provision would most likely become unnecessary when the trigger law is no longer enjoined.
 Ariz.
-Rev. Stat. § 36-2153.
+Rev. Stat. § 36-2153(A).